Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 ## Extracting `txInfoInputs` from `ScriptContext` manually (UNTYPED)

-Here's a quick refresher on what `ScriptContext` looks like-
+Here's a quick refresher on what `ScriptContext` looks like:

 ```haskell
 data ScriptContext = ScriptContext